15 Sydney Opera House Facts

 - From the air on a Sydney helicopter tour.

 My preferred Sydney Opera views are from the water and the air perspective because you can see the building as a whole complex and admire its design.
-Cruising the harbour is one of the fun things to do in Sydney city.
+Cruising the harbour is one of the fun outdoor things in Sydney.

-Here below some Sydney Opera House photos taken from a scenic flight over Sydney.
+Below are some Sydney Opera House photos from a scenic flight over Sydney.
 And from the ferry.

 And this view of the Opera House from the ferry.

 The easiest way is to walk from anywhere in Sydney City.
-The Sydney Opera House is located on the Bennelong Point into the Sydney Harbour, close to Circular Quay and surrounded by a beautiful Sydney harbour bridge setting.
+The Sydney Opera House is located on Bennelong Point in the Sydney Harbour, close to Circular Quay and surrounded by a beautiful Sydney Harbour bridge setting.
 On the south, it faces the Royal Botanical Gardens.

 Please share it on Pinterest.